AlisonV2/av2-linked-up/README.md

 Sentry is integrated in the app as well as in Github repo and Jira.
 A bidirectionnal flow is set between Sentry's issues and Jira's.

+### Sider

+Automated Code Review on each PR.
+For now, test mode is enable so it doesn't block any PRs.

 ## APIs

 - Reverse Geocode (MapQuest)